Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ^^^^^^^^^^^^^

 A ``MintEvent`` event MUST be logged every time a new token is minted.
 This also applies when introducing new token types and the initial token types and amounts in a contract.
-Minting a token with a zero amount can be used to indicating the existence of a token type without minting any amount of tokens.
+Minting a token with a zero amount can be used to indicate the existence of a token type without minting any amount of tokens.

 The ``MintEvent`` event is serialized as: first a byte with the value of 254, followed by the token ID :ref:`CIS-2-TokenID` (``id``), an amount of tokens being minted :ref:`CIS-2-TokenAmount` (``amount``) and the owner address of the tokens :ref:`CIS-2-Address` (``to``)::